-Wearables can help prevent on-the-job strains and sprains—that is, if employees feel comfortable sharing data on their movements with employers.
-Smart, green buildings can optimize energy efficiency—that is, if the lights in the green buildings communicate with the power grid.
-As connected devices become the new norm, companies and individuals can explore how sharing data can generate insight, action, and value.
+Wearables can help prevent on-the-job strains and sprains if employees feel comfortable sharing data on their movements with employers.
+Smart, green buildings can enhance energy efficiency when the lights in these buildings communicate with the power grid.
+As connected devices become the new norm, companies and individuals have the opportunity to explore how sharing data can generate, insight, action, and value.

 Because we believe that the potential benefits of data sharing can outweigh the risks, we’re sharing the results of our global study on the data sharing economy, conducted in partnership with RTi, an independent global research agency.
 The study focuses on attitudes towards data sharing and surveyed approximately 400 employees and 250 business executives in each of the following countries: the U.S., the UK, France, Germany, Italy, Australia, Singapore, Japan, and China.
 Our survey’s findings reflect the rise of a new ‘digital trust’, a trust built on relationships that enable data sharing, transparency, and privacy in order to unlock business value.
 Here are three central insights from our study:

 1. Before they share data, people need to know the benefits.

 The majority of businesses and consumers (75%) around the world are willing to share data if they perceive some benefit.
 While some variation exists from country to country, in each country we studied, more than two thirds of respondents (employers and employees) were willing to share data.

 This willingness to share data in return for benefits spans all industries.
 Businesses that are more labor-intensive, and hence, more focused on safety, rank among those most open to data sharing.
 These safety-minded industries [manufacturing (77%) and transportation/warehousing (79%)] are also areas where early adopters are starting to see results.
 One might consider commercial trucking companies’ use of computer vision data to enable automatic braking systems that help keep truck drivers safer on the road.